|

 Try this experiment: Take your camcorder, plug in a pair of good headphones (you do own a good pair of headphones, right?
 If not, I'll explain what you need in the next rule).
 Now walk around your house, step outside, go to the park, all the places where you'll be filming scenes or interviewing people.
 Notice what you hear.
 Turn the headphone volume up so you can hear background sounds.
 You may be surprised at what you can hear.

 The good news is that sound decreases rapidly the further it is from the microphone.
 So if you put your microphone close to the source of your sound, your desired sound will be much louder than the ambient sound.
 Professional sound operators place microphones as close as possible to actors or people being interviewed.
 They want the microphone just out of frame or will plant the microphone somewhere in the scene, hidden, but close to the actors or interviewee.
-Reflections are sound that bounce off surfaces and arrive at the microphone a fraction of a second after the direct sound reaches the microphone.
-For instance, a person speaks into the microphone.
-The sound of their voice bounces off a hard wall nearby and arrives at the microphone after the sound from that person's mouth reaches the microphone.
-This is also called reverb and is highly prized among rockabilly guitarists.

 But reflections are deadly for video and film.
 If you want reverb, your best bet is to record your sound with as little reflections as possible and create them in post-production.
 This is because reflections are impossible to remove in post while easy to add in post.